Diversity and Inclusion

-In 2018, around a quarter (23 per cent) of our apprentices were female, with nearly triple the number of female apprentices than in 2014.
-This is significantly higher than the five to seven per cent average as estimated by the Sector Skills Council for Science, Engineering and Manufacturing Technologies.
+In our 2021/22 intake, over a third (37%) of our apprentices were female, with over double the number of female apprentices than in 2014.
+This is significantly higher than compared to the UK average of 24% for females in science, technology, engineering and maths (STEM) roles.

 Our commitment to the Human Rights Act can also be found in our Annual Report.